 As a member of the Coalition for Responsible Transportation (CRT), JAXPORT collaborates with leading cargo owners, trucking companies and ocean carriers to identify and implement environmental best practices.

 JAXPORT helped construct a 20,000-square-foot outdoor classroom at Oceanway Middle School that features hundreds of native plants, a freshwater pond and an elevated deck.
 Oceanway uses the facility as a hands-on classroom to teach students science and ecology.

 JAXPORT raises awareness of the endangered North Atlantic Right Whale and helps to support the Annual Right Whale Festival at Jacksonville Beach, Fla.

 JAXPORT and Greenscape of Jacksonville continue to improve the tree canopy of Jacksonville through a series of landscape projects in the city.
-JAXPORT's support of Greenscape's annual tree sale has contributed to more than 55,000 trees being placed in our community over the past five years.

-In addition to the programs above, JAXPORT is creating an Environmental Management System (EMS), a formal document of procedures that accurately reflects JAXPORT's environmental commitment in Northeast Florida and guides the Port's future growth and operations.
 For more information about JAXPORT's environmental programs, please call us at (904) 357-3082 or email us at email@example.com.